 The ACLU challenged the government and won in the lower courts, including a 2015 federal appeals court decision requiring hearings for immigrants once their detention exceeds six months.
 The government appealed.

 “Lower courts were right to strike down the government’s draconian policy of locking up immigrants for years without a hearing,” said Arulanantham.
 “We are hopeful that the Supreme Court, which has long held that the right to a hearing is a bedrock due process requirement, will agree.”

 In addition to violating due process, prolonged immigration detention has a devastating impact on families and communities, and is costly to taxpayers.

 Read the related blogs:

 “In America, No One — Including Immigrants — Should Be Locked Up Without Due Process of Law”https://www.aclu.org/blog/speak-freely/america-no-one-including-immigrants-should-be-locked-without-due-process-law

 “After 50 Years as a Legal Immigrant, I Spent 18 Months in Immigration Detention Without a Bail Hearing” https://www.aclu.org/blog/speak-freely/after-50-years-legal-immigrant-i-spent-18-months-immigration-detention-without

-More information is at: https://www.aclu.org/cases/jennings-v-rodriguez
+More information about this case is at: https://www.aclu.org/cases/jennings-v-rodriguez